OGH All blog posts

 The problem is – how to avoid civilization breakdown.

-Asimov first outlines a «first foundation», an engineering and natural sciences type of forecast, to avoid the breakdown.
-Later he proposes a «second foundation», relying more on psychologists and sociologists.
+Asimov first outlines a «first foundation», an engineering and natural sciences type of forecast, to avoid the breakdown of a large galactic empire.
+Then he proposes a «second foundation», relying more on psychologists and sociologists.
+His third option, a kind of masterstroke, is to combine the two and hide it so well that neither the empire nor its opponents know about it.
 Together, these will be able to restore civilization.
+There is a solution.
+But it is secret.

 Asimov wrote in the 50ies.
 He had never read J. G. Ballard, Philip K Dick, or Ursula LeGuin – the «inner space» critical turn of science fiction in the 60ies and 70ies. along with feminist awakening.
 Or Foucault, and others, later.
 Asimov often often wrote like a conservative engineer, and his gender role portraits, in the Foundation triology, are often funny “pastiche” from the US in the 50ies.

-At each step, in the Foundation trilogy, Asimov brings his objetivist science plan further.
+At each step, in the Foundation trilogy, Asimov brings his objectivist science plan further.
 Yet he also stamps on his own feet.
 The plan doesn’t quite work out.
 This is what makes the trilogy entertaining – and challenging, today also.
+Psychohistory is challenged especially as a human known as the Mule appears, leading revolts against the empire, and taking over the empire.
+The Mule is a ‘deviant’ not foreseen by the calculations of psychohistory.

 May 18